kgrubb/chef-mailcatcher/README.md

 Let me know if any other platforms are compatible and I'll add them to the list.

-WARNING: For now, there are no systemd scripts, so any distro using systemd will probably run into issues (ex.
+WARNING: For now, the systemd scripts are incomplete, so any distro using systemd will probably run into issues (ex.
 Fedora 21).

 License and Authors
 ---

-Author:: SPINEN (<keli.grubb@spinen.com>)
+Author: SPINEN (<keli.grubb@spinen.com>)